-But to keep it simple, male kestrels are easily identified by their bold markings, which include their gray head and barred, rufous (brick red) wings, and steel blue backs.
+But to keep it simple, you can easily identify male kestrels by their bold markings, which include their gray head and barred, rufous (brick red) wings, and steel blue backs.

-The male’s tail feathers are also rufous-colored with a thick black band at the tip of its russet tail but lack black barring that female kestrels have.
+The male’s tail feathers are also a rufous-coloring with a thick black band at the tip of its russet tail but lack black barring that female kestrels have.